cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 - Group: edwards25519 {{!RFC8032}}
   - Cofactor (`h`): 8
   - SerializeNonIdentityElement: Implemented as specified in {{!RFC8032, Section 5.1.2}}.
+    Additionally, this function validates that the resulting element is not the group identity element.
   - DeserializeNonIdentityElement: Implemented as specified in {{!RFC8032, Section 5.1.3}}.
     Additionally, this function validates that the resulting element is not the group identity element.